KSAH-42/RabbitOM/README.md

 # About Player samples

-# RabbitOM.Player.MJpeg is used to decode RTP packets ( RFC 2435 )

-This sample demonstrate how to create MJpeg player to reconstruct a complete frame from jpeg fragments using a homemade jpeg image builder without any externals dependencies.

 # RabbitOM.Player is used to decode RTP packets (HEVC/H264/JPEG)

 This sample demonstrate how to create decoder that support different codec using FFMpeg.AutoGen dependencies.